HITRUST Implemented, 1-year (i1) Validated Assessment + Certification FAQs

 Can HITRUST CSF requirements in an i1 Assessment be deemed NA?

 Yes.
-Just like on r2 Assessments.
+Just like on e1 or r2 Assessments.

 Do i1 Assessments use the HITRUST scoring rubric to determine a control maturity score?